 Last week I had the opportunity to take part in the NAEYC (National Association for the Education of Young Children) Public Policy Forum in Washington, DC.
 I must admit that I was pretty nervous about this endeavor.
 My knowledge of policy making and advocacy was limited.
 Granted, I did learn a lot about the legislature in my high school Government and Politics class many years ago..surely working as a page on the floor of the Connecticut House of Representatives counts for something, right?
 I think over the years I had lost confidence in my ability to make my voice heard in political arenas.
 I questioned how much I could really do to inform politicians and effect change.
 So, with just my nerves and the Schoolhouse Rock classic, “I’m Just a Bill”, rolling around in my head, I boarded a plane to DC.

 Upon arrival, my expectations immediately began to grow.
 Looking up at the enormous hand of our 16th president at the Lincoln Memorial, I thought about how change begins with one person reaching out and employing his/her voice as an advocate for a cause.
 It is spurred on by those who have the courage and integrity to pursue what they know to be right, regardless of how their platform is received.
+If you are one those persons that often lose you car keys you may be interesting in the info from https://didyouknowcars.com/11-ways-a-locksmith-can-help-you/.

 After two days of sessions on policy issues, the federal budget, how to talk to a policymaker, and the political climate in Washington, my head was swimming with information that I couldn’t fully process.
 However, my resolve was also greater and I felt much more prepared to advocate for our youngest citizens.
 On the third day, our team of three headed to Capitol Hill, ready to share our knowledge and ask for what we needed for young children.
 We crossed from the House side, to the Senate side, and back again (twice) throughout the course of the day, as we visited Senators and Representatives from South Carolina.
 We talked about the reauthorization of the Elementary and Secondary Education Act (ESEA) and the need for a dedicated funding stream for early childhood and the importance of a continuum of learning from birth through grade 3 (definition of early childhood).
 We were met with varied responses, but we accomplished our mission and hopefully opened the door for further engagement.